Intro & general thoughts

 Itinerary at the end of the article.
 Full video of the trip: https://youtu.be/T8BDyPolg30

 From the Moremi Game Reserve bordering on the Okavango Delta to the Chobe National Park (which is, to me, a mystically, unreachable destination as seen only on TV.
-How about the grand Chobe river which borders Namibia, Zambia and Zimbabwe.
-Sleep among the elephants in your tent!
+The grand Chobe river which borders Namibia, Zambia and Zimbabwe.
+How about sleeping among the elephants in your tent!

 How long should I plan for?